pravega/pravega/documentation/src/docs/retention.md

          Truncating the Stream at this point would ensure no application loses unconsumed data.
          Once we have a subscriber lower bound Stream Cut, the Stream can be truncated based on the following:

          i.
-Subscriber lower bound Stream Cut is within min & max limits: If truncating at the subscriber lower bound Stream Cut leaves more data in the Stream than the configured minimum limit, but less data than the configured maximum limit, as per the Stream retention policy, we choose to truncate the Stream at the subscriber lower bound s Stream Cut.
+Subscriber lower bound Stream Cut is within min & max limits: If truncating at the subscriber lower bound Stream Cut leaves more data in the Stream than the configured minimum limit, but less data than the configured maximum limit, as per the Stream retention policy, we choose to truncate the Stream at the subscriber lower bound Stream Cut.

          ![CBR truncate at SLB](img/Figure3.png)